 Payment of Fees

-Comprehensive fee charges are billed to student accounts in July for the fall term and December for the spring term.
+Comprehensive fee charges are billed to student accounts in early July for the fall term and early December for the spring term.
 All bills are 100% electronic and notifications are sent to the student’s Vassar email address.
 Additional bills are produced monthly to reflect all other charges incurred by students.
 Payments must be received by the designated due dates to avoid late payment fees and/or the denial of student privileges.
-Payments can be made online through Nelnet or in person at the Cashier’s Office.
+Payments can be made online through Nelnet Quikpay or in person at the Cashier’s Office.
 Payments can also be mailed to the Cashier’s Office.
 All payments must be in the form of United States dollars.
 Payments made from outside the United States must be drawn on United States banks.
-To make online payments, please visit our website http://studentfinancialservices.vassar.edu for more information.
+To make online payments, please visit our website http://studentaccounts.vassar.edu for more information.

 Fees are subject to change at the discretion of the college’s Board of Trustees and are reviewed on an annual basis.

 |An application for admission to the college is not accepted until payment fee is received.